 The new AM/SSB legislation only permits the use of new and approved CBs, NOT old 'legacy' multimode radios like you'll find on ebay, and NOT the current crop of fancy looking new multimode radios from China.

-Currently, this means only one set, the President Grant II - we expect to see more type-approved SSB CB's in the future but for now there's just the one, fortunately it's a cracking radio!
+we expect to see more type-approved SSB CB's in the future but for now there's just these, fortunately they're both cracking radios!

 A BIT OF BACKGROUND ABOUT AM & SSB IN THE UK...